rombrom/budgets-app-example/README.md

 I haven't completed some fully for the sake of running into excessive overtime.
 I had to iterate on this project over a couple of days, doing small snippets because I couldn't afford a long stretch due to other obligations.
-In total of code-time I would estimate this took about 5-6, debug time maybe one hour, 1.5 extra.
+The assignment said "approximately 2 hours of focus time".
+I applied for a full-stack role so I took a bit of liberty by multiplying the hours requested by 4, like one should usually attempt first when estimating—barring taking into account Hofstadter's law.
+In total of code-time I would estimate this took about 5-6h, debug time maybe one or two hours extra.
 Don't judge me.
 I love building for the web, I've enjoyed the exercise thoroughly.

 ### Unmet & Omitted